Segilmez06/Github-Plus/README.md

-# Github-Plus
+# Github Plus
-An extension which adds some functions to Github
+An extension which adds some functions to Github.